Learning General Representation of 12-Lead Electrocardiogram with a Joint-Embedding Predictive Architecture: Experimental Details

-Hyperparameters for ECG-JEPA pretraining, linear evaluation, and fine-tuning are provided in Tables \ref{tab:hyper_pretraining_rb}, \ref{tab:hyper_linear}, and \ref{tab:hyper_fine}, respectively.
-In ECG-JEPA\(_{mb}\), the number of visible patches in ECG-JEPA\(_{mb}\) varies more than in ECG-JEPA\(_{rb}\), resulting in higher GPU memory usage.
+Hyperparameters for ECG-JEPA pretraining are provided in Table \ref{tab:hyper_pretraining_rb}.
+In ECG-JEPA\(_{mb}\), the number of visible patches varies more than in ECG-JEPA\(_{rb}\), resulting in higher GPU memory usage.
 Consequently, we reduced the batch size to 64 to fit the model on a single NVIDIA RTX 3090 GPU.
 Interestingly, ECG-JEPA\(_{mb}\) benefits from larger learning rates, even with the halved batch size.

+Besides ECG-JEPA, the additional baselines evaluated directly in this work are SimCLR, ST-MEM, ECG-FM, and KED \citep{simclr, guiding, mckeen2025ecg, tian2024foundation}.
+SimCLR uses a ResNet50 encoder \citep{resnet} (output dimension 2048) and was pretrained for 300 epochs; the checkpoint was selected from epochs 100, 200, and 300 based on \textit{PTB-XL} multi-label linear-evaluation performance.

+Given SimCLR's sensitivity to augmentations, we used baseline shift, baseline wander, Gaussian noise, powerline noise (50\(\,\mathrm{Hz}\)), channel resize, random crop, and jump noise.
+For ST-MEM, ECG-FM, and KED, we used publicly available pretrained checkpoints.
+MoCo v3, MTAE, and MLAE are not retrained in our pipeline; their scores are reported from \citet{guiding}.